School Assembly Ideas

 One of the most popular school assembly ideas in the country right now is hosting a bullying prevention assembly.
 In fact, some states require bullying education by law.
 Assemblies are perfect for setting the tone and the culture of the school.

-A proactive approach to bullying, like hosting an assembly, can reap rewards down the line and stop issues before the arise.
+A proactive approach to bullying, like hosting a school assembly, can reap rewards down the line and stop issues before the arise.
 Plus when parents complain or ask what you are doing to address bullying, you can point to a concrete example of bringing in an anti-bullying assembly.
 School assemblies can be a huge piece of the puzzle in reducing bullying incidents at your school.

-End of the Year Assembly
+End of the Year School Assembly

-Let’s face it, by the end of the year the students are done.
+Another popular school assembly idea is an end of the year show.
+Let's face it, by the end of the year the students are done.
 Grades are in, testing is over, and those hot summer days can lead to some unruly classrooms.
 Why not have a school assembly on one of the last days of school to close out the year with a bang?

 End of the year school assemblies are good for not only eating up some classroom time, but also letting the kids blow of some steam.
 Hosting a character-ed or anti-bullying assembly at the end of the year is one of the best school assembly ideas because the kids will be learning something at a time when they would normally be checked out.